sjn/introducing-se/docs.md

 #### Practical preparations

 * Bring something to take notes with.
 * Bring a friend!
-Let them listen without participation.
+Let them listen in, without par&shy;ti&shy;ci&shy;pation.
 * Optionally, bring an audio recorder for your own use or for sharing.
 * Optionally, bring a timer.